cleaniquecoders/flowstone/docs/02-configuration/01-configuration.md

 - Complex scenarios
 - Example: Multi-step form (step1 + step2 + step3)

-### Supported Models
+### Supported Models (Symfony Compatibility)

+> **⚠️ Important**: While Flowstone supports Symfony's `supports` configuration for compatibility, we **strongly recommend using the trait-based approach** instead.
+See the section below for details.

-Define which models can use workflows:
+The `supports` configuration defines which model classes can use a specific workflow:

 ```php
 'supports' => [